jreisinger/docs/notes/mngt/bragwall.md

 2023

+- did and tested Datadog-Pagerduty integration to call us when there's an issue
 - unified log attributes in Datadog
 - delivered company-wide presentation about data breach and security
 - obtained "AWS Certified Cloud Practitioner" certification